lib-static/howto/howtos/editfilesonlinegh.md

 - Select the file you would like to edit

-  - If you [created a new repository](setupgithubrepo.html.) and initialized it with a README file, you can get the hang of things by editing this file first
+  - If you [created a new repository](setupgithubrepo.html.) and initialized it with a README file, you can get the hang of things by editing that file first

 ### Step 2: Select the "Edit" button